microblink/microblink-scan-web/README.md

 ## Setup Firebase Storage CORS configuration

 It is necessary to allow all origins to download files.
-Create a file called `cors.json` and place the following snippet inside.
+In the root directory of this project a file called `cors.json` has been created with the following contents.
 ```json
 [
   {